 ABOUT

-Many of his images are held by by two picture agencies, Nature Picture Library, and Alamy.com, (see Links) but images can also be purchased directly from him as well.
+Many of his images are held by two picture agencies, Nature Picture Library and Alamy.com, (see Links) but images can also be purchased directly from him as well.